newrelic/nr-reports/README.md

 #### Specifying template parameters

-Template parameters are specified using JSON.
+Template parameters are specified as a [JSON](https://www.json.org/json-en.html) or [YAML](https://yaml.org/) object.
 For example, the following JSON specifies 3 template parameters: 1 string, 1 number, and 1 array of strings.

 ```json
 {